jkurt-panday/demo-repo/README.md

 ## To Vscode

-This text is added through vscode.
+This text is added through vscode and its terminal.